The Committee consisted of the following Members:

 Professor Millstone, you are nodding.
 Would you like to come in on that?

 Professor Millstone: I think that the move away from area payments is entirely sound, but the current interpretation of the notion of a public good seems to me to be far too narrow.
-It certainly does include those things currently on DEFRA’s agenda, but I think it ought to include, in particular, stability of supplies and prices.
-While there have been—and there remain—many problems with the Common Agricultural Policy, it has at any rate ensured relative stability of supplies and prices.
+It certainly does include those things currently on the agenda of the Department for Environment, Food and Rural Affairs, but I think it ought to include, in particular, stability of supplies and prices.
+While there have been—and there remain—many problems with the common agricultural policy, it has at any rate ensured relative stability of supplies and prices.
 EU consumers have been paying a premium above world market prices, but they have been getting stability.
 World market prices are typically far more volatile than those in the European Union, and I think that there is a need for policy measures to ensure supply and price stability, as well as other things, including improved safety, improved nutrition and, when it comes to sustainability, greater clarity on what is to be sustained.

 Professor Marsden: There is a real opportunity to set this in stone—it is almost a bipartisan, non-political issue—and build real consensus around integrated food, agriculture and environmental policy in the rural domain.
 The short bit of evidence I submitted suggests an amendment at the top of the Bill that would interlock what is already there, which is fine, with questions about food security, self-sufficiency and sustainable production.
 In 1947, we had principles of efficiency and stability, which are just as significant today, but they have changed their expression.
 Some key principles like that need to be embedded in the vision of the Bill from the start.

 David Baldock: I had the pleasure of producing, with colleagues, a study for the Directorate-General for Agriculture and Rural Development—DG AGRI—in the Commission in 2010 on what public goods in agriculture were.
 It took two years, it was a highly political operation, and we had agricultural economists all over Europe working on it.
-It is not easy, but intrepid Members might want to look at it.
+It is not easy.
+Intrepid Members might want to look at it.

 One of the things we learned was that we must have clear objectives and be clear about what public goods are.
 They are, by and large, above the regulatory baseline.
 It is not just about trees and hedges; it is to do with the whole resource base for agriculture and land management.
 We must be clear about what payments mean.
 They provide farmers with opportunity costs, as well as other costs.
 Farmers often perceive public goods as a very unprofitable sideline.
 Actually, they are much more to do with the holistic management of the farm and the resources beneath it.
 Maintaining your resources in the long term is important for public good provision.